New Zealand cricket team in South Africa in 1953–54: Tour itinerary

 The tour took place between October 1953 and March 1954, with the New Zealanders in South Africa until mid-February.
 The team left New Zealand on the Arawa on 1 October, arriving in Cape Town on 28 October after visiting Port Melbourne and Fremantle in Australia.

 A total of 17 matches were played in South Africa during the tour, 16 of which were first-class.
 Seven matches were played before the first Test match, including one in Rhodesia.
 (Note: In 1953 Southern Rhodesia was a self-governing British Crown colony.
 The colony's government issued a Unilateral Declaration of Independence in 1965, establishing the unrecognised state of Rhodesia which existed until the formation of Zimbabwe in 1980.
 The Rhodesia cricket team first played in the Currie Cup, the South African first-class cricket competition, in 1904–05 and played regularly in the competition from 1946–47 until becoming Zimbabwe in 1980.
 Zimbabwean teams continued to play in South African domestic competitions occasionally in the mid-1990s and in 2007–08.
-Rhodesia did not play Test cricket and were not considered an full international side before the formation of Zimbabwe, but international sides touring South Africa, including England and Australian sides, occasionally played matches against the Rhodesian team.)
+Rhodesia did not play Test cricket and were not considered an full international team before the formation of Zimbabwe, but international teams touring South Africa, including England and Australian teams, occasionally played matches against the Rhodesian team.)
 A single match took place between the first and second Tests and three further first-class matches were played between the third and fourth Tests; Rabone was injured during the final first-class match against Border, immediately before the fourth Test was played.

 Three first-class matches were played in Australia during March on the return leg of the tour, and the touring team played a match against a New Zealand XI on their return to their home country.